mintyfresh/dquery/README.md

 ### Chaining Logic

-dquery focuses on chainable functions so that complex logic can be broken down into the sequence
+dquery focuses on chaining so that complex logic can be broken down into simple sequences like,

 ```d
 auto elements =